 Suspected duo goes on animal killing spree inside pet store: 'This one will make you angry'

-OKLAHOMA CITY - The Oklahoma City Police Department is looking for a duo in a bizarre crime spree where several animals were killed inside a pet store.
+OKLAHOMA CITY - The Oklahoma City Police Department is looking for a man and a woman in a bizarre crime spree where several animals were killed inside a pet store.

 "Folks, this one will make you angry," authorities posted on Facebook along with a picture of the suspects.

-Authorities believe the suspects entered the Petland store and killed a parakeet and a bunny inside their cages.
-They also believe the suspects removed a hamster and guinea pig from their enclosures.
+Authorities believe the suspects entered the Petland store and killed a parakeet and a bunny inside their cages on July 14.
+An assistant manager later discovered the deaths and called police.

-The hamster was killed in the parking lot, and the guinea pig is missing.
+After finding two dead animals, staff members became suspicious, and the store manager began reviewing surveillance footage.

+The footage, the police report said, revealed a man and woman entered the store at about 3:30 p.m. before requesting a puppy be brought out to them.

 RELATED: Man stops his truck, gets out to help tackle suspect running from police